Difference between Embroidery and Weaving

 Wen Lin

-Embroidery and weaving may appear similar as they both involve creating patterns on fabric, but their processes and effects differ greatly.
+Embroidery and weaving may appear similar but their processes and effects differ greatly.
 Embroidery utilizes a needle and thread to stitch intricate designs onto various fabrics, while weaving involves the interlocking of threads to form a unified piece of fabric.
 In this blog post, we will delve deeper into the distinctions between these two textile art techniques.

 What is the Difference between Embroidery and Weaving?